Ryazan: Architecture

 Noble Assembly Summer Club.
-After the Russian Revolution of 1917 it was renamed a Palace of people's arts.
+After the Russian Revolution of 1917 it was renamed the Palace of People's Arts.

 Community

 In 2006 and 2007, the Public Committee in Defense of the Historical and Architectural Museum "Ryazan Kremlin" campaigned against attempts by the Diocese of Voronezh to establish ownership over the Ryazan Kremlin.

 A number of environmental groups are active in the city, campaigning for the removal of illegal landfills and volunteering for water area clean up.
 In 2019 and 2020, these groups organized and staged ecological pickets and protests.

 Religion

 Ryazan is the seat of Diocese of Ryazan and Kasimov, an eparchy of the Russian Orthodox Church.
 Assumption Cathedral is in the city's Ryazan Kremlin section.

 Geography

 Environment

 As of 2021 an environmental pollution of air in the city remain relatively high.
 Excessive emissions of toxic fumes and gaseous substances such as sulfur dioxide (SO_{2}) from neighbouring industries (i.e. oil refinery) located next to the city are often reported by local media.
 In December 2020 local government was trying to address the problem by fining local commercial organizations.